Deaths of Igor Kornelyuk and Anton Voloshin: Impact

-The deaths of both Igor Kornelyuk and Anton Voloshin add on to a growing list of journalists whom have died on the Russo-Ukrainian War The region of Eastern Ukraine has been regarded as a "trap for journalists".
-Leading to many to call for action to help protect the lives of journalist in major conflict areas such as in Eastern Ukraine.
+Russian state media framed the deaths as proof the region was increasingly dangerous and required further military intervention.
+A number of journalists have died on the Russo-Ukrainian War leading to many to call for action to help protect the lives of journalist in major conflict areas such as in Eastern Ukraine.

 Reactions

 Dunja Mijatovic, OSCE representative on freedom of the media, stated in response to the event, "This death is yet another horrid reminder that not enough is being done to protect journalists who risk their lives reporting from conflict zones in Ukraine".
 An investigation into the event started by the Investigative Committee of Russia, stating that this event as a criminal case.
-Russian Prime Minister Dmitry Medvedev expressed his anger toward the Ukrainian Government stating that they should be the ones held responsible for the killing.
+Russian prime minister Dmitry Medvedev expressed his anger toward the Ukrainian Government stating that they should be the ones held responsible for the killing.
 Condemning the killings as "crime of Ukrainian forces".

 Irina Bokova, director-general of UNESCO, on 19 June 2014, denounced the killing of Russian journalist Igor Kornelyuk and sound engineer Anton Voloshin.
 Bokova said, "I am deeply shocked by the death of journalists Igor Kornelyuk, and Anton Voloshin.
 I call on all parties to respect the civilian status of journalists and let them carry out their important professional activities in safe conditions in keeping with the Geneva Convention and its Protocols."

-Ukrainian President Petro Poroshenko promised an investigation into the deaths of the journalists.
-In a conversation with Russian President Vladimir Putin, Poroshenko expressed his condolences to the families of the journalist.
+Ukrainian president Petro Poroshenko promised an investigation into the deaths of the journalists.
+In a conversation with Russian president Vladimir Putin, Poroshenko expressed his condolences to the families of the journalist.